 So you’ve created a website, launched your business proposition, and now you’re twiddling your thumbs waiting for the enquiries to roll in.

 Building a new brand takes time and patience.
 You might even need to rethink your strategy or change your approach.
-But, with clear vision and determination, plus a little know-how, you can build a successful brand online.
+But, with a clear vision and determination, plus a little know-how, you can build a successful brand online.

 First things first, you need to plan your internet marketing strategy.
 To make a plan, consider the following:

 The objectives you set for your business shouldn’t focus on how many followers or likes your social media posts achieve.
 Instead, you should measure success based on engagement, click-through and conversion rates.
 By outlining realistic, measurable goals, you can assess the effort required to ensure you set about achieving your goals.

 Your business needs to establish its identity.
-To do this, you must focus on representing your business consistently using the same colour scheme, formating, branding, ethos, morals and personality, to ensure potential customers view your outfit as genuine and trustworthy.
+To do this, you must focus on representing your business consistently using the same colour scheme, formatting, branding, ethos, morals and personality, to ensure potential customers view your outfit as genuine and trustworthy.

-For example, if you claim to be environmentally friendly, friends of the planet – packaging products in reams of plastic isn’t going to present your business offering as authentic.
+For example, if you claim to be environmentally friendly, and friends of the planet – packaging products in reams of plastic isn’t going to present your business offering as authentic.

 Getting to grips with identifying your target audience and what they want will help you create an offering that will stand out from your competitors.

 Recognising that your target audience is real people with actual needs will benefit your approach to your internet marketing strategy and resulting engagement.